vega/altair/doc/user_guide/interactions.rst

     )

-Note that although it looks like a value is selected in the dropdown from the start, we need to set `value=` to actually start out with a selection in the chart.
+Note that although it looks like a value is selected in the dropdown from the start, we need to set `value=` to actually start out with an initial selection in the chart.
 We did this previously with variable parameters and selection parameters follow the same pattern as you will see further down in the :ref:`encoding-channel-binding` section.